-This Assessment Plan covers the Financial Services Customer Adviser apprenticeship that has been developed by the sector.
-It has been developed by the employers with input from several training providers and the professional bodies whose qualifications are recommended in the Assessment Plan.
+This Assessment Plan covers the Investment Operations Administrator apprenticeship that has been developed by the sector.
+It has been developed by the employers with input from several training providers, the professional bodies whose qualifications are included in the Standard and a specialist assessment organisation.

-We see this apprenticeship as having approximately 1700 - 1950 apprentices per year.
+We see this apprenticeship as having approximately 200 - 400 apprentices per year.
 Our approach is designed to deliver a robust, cost effective and manageable assessment of competence in the role, based on these expected numbers.